jkempf42/kube-volttron/cluster-config/README.md

 the last number by one each time you configure a new node.
 You can have a maximum of 254 gateway nodes on the VPN.
-Create a configuration file for `wg0` in `/etc/wireguard/wg0.conf` on the gateway node, being sure to add the appropriate keys and IP address as described above.
+Create a configuration file for `wg0` in `/etc/wireguard/wg0.conf` on the new gateway node, being sure to add the appropriate keys and IP address as described above.
 You can copy the file above and change the configuration key values as appropriate.
 Use the `systemctl` commands above for starting the Wireguard service on the new